-This article explains how to choose the best yogurt for babies and answer some of the most frequently asked questions.
-You’ll also find reviews of some of the best baby yogurt brands, and how to make a healthy, tasty treat for your little one.
+This article explains how to choose the best yogurt for babies, and answers some of the most frequently asked questions.
+You’ll also find reviews of some of the best baby yogurt brands, and how to make a healthy, tasty treat for your little one!

 Earth’s Best Organic Fruit Yogurt Smoothie

 This is actually a product intended for toddlers.
 The pouch design of Earth’s Best Organic Fruit Yogurt Smoothie makes it easy to feed your little one.
-It is made by blending fruit purees and yogurt, then enhanced with Vitamin D. These smoothies use non-GMO ingredients and meet certifications for being organic and kosher.
+The smoothies are fruit purees blended with yogurt.
+Vitamins C and D are added.
+These smoothies contain non-GMO ingredients, and meet the criteria for organic and kosher certifications.

-Another major benefit of this pouch is that it is resealable.
-This means no struggling with plastic wrap or a bag to refrigerate and reuse.
-It also features a cute Sesame-street themed design.
+Another major benefit is that the pouches are resealable.
+This means no struggling with plastic wrap or a bag to refrigerate the uneaten portion.
+The packaging also features a cute Sesame-street-themed design.

 Happy Baby Organic Yogis Freeze-Dried Snacks

-The Happy Baby Organic Yogis Freeze-Dried Snacks are made using certified organic yogurt and purees.
-They melt away in your little one’s mouth and are the perfect size for grasping fingers.
-The snacks are designed for older babies and toddlers, at least 8 months of age or who can crawl without their belly touching the ground.
+The Happy Baby Organic Yogis Freeze-Dried Snacks are made with certified organic yogurt and fruit purees.
+They melt away in your little one’s mouth, and are the perfect size for grasping fingers.
+These snacks are designed for older babies and toddlers, at least 8 months of age, who can crawl without their belly touching the ground.
 Unlike other yogurt snacks, two probiotic strains are included.

-Mama Bear Organic Stage 2 Baby Food is made without artificial flavors and colors, GMO ingredients, and added salt.
-The only ingredients are organic yogurt, fruit purees, and added vitamin C to preserve color.
+Mama Bear Organic Stage 2 Baby Food is made without artificial flavors or colors, GMO ingredients, or added salt.
+Its only ingredients are organic yogurt, fruit purees, and added vitamin C to preserve color.
 Because the product is heat-treated, there are no live active cultures.

 Gerber Purees Organic Yogurt Pouch

-The Gerber Purees Organic Yogurt Pouch line has at least a dozen flavors for your little one to eat.
-It is made using organic yogurt and fruit purees and contains no artificial ingredients.
-These purees are also non-GMO and feature BPA-free packaging.
+The Gerber Purees Organic Yogurt Pouch line has at least a dozen flavors for your little one to try.
+It is made with organic yogurt and fruit purees, and contains no artificial ingredients.
+This product is non-GMO, and features BPA-free packaging.